parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 The benchmark uses a graph dataset generated from Twitter.
 To get the dataset image:

     $ docker pull cloudsuite/twitter-dataset-graph
+    $ docker create --name twitter-data cloudsuite/twitter-dataset-graph

 More information about the dataset is available at [cloudsuite/twitter-dataset-graph][ml-dhrepo].

-### Running the Benchmark
+### Running/Tweaking the Benchmark

 The benchmark runs the PageRank algorithm on GraphX through the spark-submit script distributed with Spark.
 Any arguments are passed to spark-submit.

-To run a benchmark with the Twitter dataset:

-    $ docker create --name data cloudsuite/twitter-dataset-graph
-    $ docker run --rm --volumes-from data cloudsuite/graph-analytics

-### Tweaking the Benchmark

-Any arguments after the two mandatory ones are passed to spark-submit and can be used to tweak execution.
-For example, to ensure that Spark has enough memory allocated to be able to execute the benchmark in-memory, supply it with --driver-memory and --executor-memory
+For example, to ensure that Spark has enough memory allocated to be able to execute the benchmark in-memory, supply it with --driver-memory and  --executor-memory arguments:
-arguments:

-    $ docker run --rm --volumes-from data cloudsuite/graph-analytics \
+    $ docker run --rm --volumes-from twitter-data cloudsuite/graph-analytics \
-                 --driver-memory 1g --executor-memory 4g
+                 --driver-memory 4g --executor-memory 4g

 ### Multi-node deployment

 This section explains how to run the benchmark using multiple Spark workers (each running in a Docker container) that can be spread across multiple nodes in a cluster.
-For more information on running Spark with Docker look at [cloudsuite/spark][spark-dhrepo].
+For more information on running Spark with Docker look at [cloudsuite/spark:2.3.1][spark-dhrepo].

 First, create a dataset image on every physical node where Spark workers will be running.

-    $ docker create --name data cloudsuite/twitter-dataset-graph
+    $ docker create --name twitter-data cloudsuite/twitter-dataset-graph

 Start Spark master and Spark workers.
 They should all run within the same Docker network, which we call spark-net here.
-The workers get access to the datasets with --volumes-from data.
+The workers get access to the datasets with --volumes-from twitter-data.

-    $ docker run -dP --net spark-net --hostname spark-master --name spark-master \
+    $ docker run -dP --net host --name spark-master \
-                 cloudsuite/spark master
+                 cloudsuite/spark:2.3.1 master
-    $ docker run -dP --net spark-net --volumes-from data --name spark-worker-01 \
+    $ docker run -dP --net host --volumes-from twitter-data --name spark-worker-01 \
-                 cloudsuite/spark worker spark://spark-master:7077
+                 cloudsuite/spark:2.3.1 worker spark://SPARK-MASTER-IPADDRESS:7077
-    $ docker run -dP --net spark-net --volumes-from data --name spark-worker-02 \
+    $ docker run -dP --net host --volumes-from twitter-data --name spark-worker-02 \
-                 cloudsuite/spark worker spark://spark-master:7077
+                 cloudsuite/spark:2.3.1 worker spark://SPARK-MASTER-IPADDRESS:7077
     $ ...

 Finally, run the benchmark as the client to the Spark master:

-    $ docker run --rm --net spark-net --volumes-from data \
+    $ docker run --rm --net host --volumes-from twitter-data \
                  cloudsuite/graph-analytics \
-                 --driver-memory 1g --executor-memory 4g \
+                 --driver-memory 4g --executor-memory 4g \
-                 --master spark://spark-master:7077
+                 --master spark://SPARK-MASTER-IPADDRESS:7077

 [dhrepo]: https://hub.docker.com/r/cloudsuite/graph-analytics/ "DockerHub Page"
 [dhpulls]: https://img.shields.io/docker/pulls/cloudsuite/graph-analytics.svg "Go to DockerHub Page"
 [dhstars]: https://img.shields.io/docker/stars/cloudsuite/graph-analytics.svg "Go to DockerHub Page"
 [ml-dhrepo]: https://hub.docker.com/r/cloudsuite/twitter-dataset-graph/
 [spark-dhrepo]: https://hub.docker.com/r/cloudsuite/spark/